Patent Application Lawyer

 Other than protecting your invention from others, filing a patent can help you fulfill the following objectives:

-You may have an idea and a prototype that has a utility and the potential to make millions but you might not have the capacity and the funds to manufacture and sell your invention at scale.
-If you have a company that values your invention and is willing to manufacture it at scale, you can patent it and enter a licensing agreement to receive royalties from the company.
+You may have an idea and a prototype with a utility and the potential to make millions, but you might not have the capacity and the funds to manufacture and sell your invention at scale.
+However, if you have a company that values your invention and is willing to manufacture it at scale, you can patent it and enter a licensing agreement to receive royalties from the company.

 Reduce or Prevent Competition

-If you are an entrepreneur with a unique invention and are planning to bring your product to the market, you can use a patent to prevent or reduce competition.
-Patenting your invention will slow down and restrict your competitors from copying it making it easier for you to sell and market your product.
+If you are an entrepreneur with a unique invention and plan to bring your product to the market, you can use a patent to prevent or reduce competition.
+Patenting your invention will slow down and restrict your competitors from copying it, making it easier for you to sell and market your product.